Enlargement of the eurozone: Danish overseas territories

 The Danish krone is currently used by both of its dependent territories, Greenland and Faroe Islands, with their monetary policy controlled by the Danish Central Bank.
 If Denmark does adopt the euro, separate referendums would be required in both territories to decide whether they should follow suit.
 Both territories have voted not to be a part of the EU in the past, and their populations will not participate in the Danish euro referendum.
-The Faroe Islands use a special version of the Danish krone notes that have been printed with text in the Faroese language.
+The Faroe Islands use a special version of the Danish krone notes and coins that have been printed and minted with text in the Faroese language.
 It is regarded as a foreign currency, but can be exchanged 1:1 with the Danish version.
 On 5 November 2009 the Faroese Parliament approved a proposal to investigate the possibility for euro adoption, including an evaluation of the legal and economic impact of adopting the euro ahead of Denmark.